bojackchen/digital-flow/README.md

 The new CTS engine, CCOpt-CTS, requires loading the post-CTS timing constraints prior to CTS.
 It is recommended to adjust the timing constraints accordingly before CTS rather than the old convention of updating timing constraints only after CTS.
-- Because CCOpt-CTS computes latency adjustments to maintain corrent inter-clock and I/O timing over the transition from ideal to propagated mode timing, the post-CTS timing constraints should **NOT** contain `set_propagated_clock` command.
+- Because CCOpt-CTS computes latency adjustments to maintain current inter-clock and I/O timing over the transition from ideal to propagated mode timing, the post-CTS timing constraints should **NOT** contain `set_propagated_clock` command.
 Also there is no need to run `update_io_latency`.
 - Update `set_clock_uncertainty` command to model only jitter since skew can now be calculated.